hashicorp/terraform-plugin-framework/docs/design/import.md

 ## Recommendations

-It is recommended that import support be implemented as its own interface types on top of `Resource`.
-This will allow the framework to own the abstraction and allow access to the provider instance.
+It is recommended that import support be implemented as a new required method on the existing `Resource` interface type.
+This will allow the framework to own the abstraction, allow access to the provider instance, and encourage implementation.
 Import methods should use a request and response model similar to all other framework implementations.

 The `ImportResourceStateResponse` type should initially implement single state support so provider developers do not need to manually construct a new state from the resource, pass through the correct resource address, or worry about the complexity and caveats associated with multiple resource import.
 If there is a strong desire or Terraform CLI has an improved story around multiple resource import, the framework can extend the type to support a separate field for multiple resource states.